DaiwikShetty/stock-portfolio-manager/README.md

 Recharts for data visualization

-Finnhub API (or your chosen API) for stock prices
+Finnhub API  for stock prices